baziliolg/ansible/README.md

 ## Ansible playbooks

-I got very tired of reconfiguring my Cubieboard3 settings from scratch every time it decided to garble root filesystem of SD card.
+I got very tired of reconfiguring my Cubieboard3 from scratch every time it decided to mangle root filesystem on SD card.
-It was a perfect opportunity to start using this hipster smoothie crap that is Ansible.
+It was a perfect opportunity to start using Ansible.

 Hopefully I won't check-in any passwords.